 I received my B.A. from St. John’s College in Annapolis, Maryland.
 St. John’s is the Liberal Arts school known for its Great Books Program.
 In 2005, I graduated from George Mason University School of Law (now GMU Antonin Scalia Law School) in Arlington, Virginia.
 I am admitted to practice law in the Commonwealth of Virginia and the District of Columbia.

 I am a frequent speaker on real estate law.
 I have been interviewed about Construction & Community Associations Law as a frequent guest on the radio show On the Commons.
 In April 2015, I presented an Ethics in Foreclosure segment in a comprehensive Real Estate Foreclosure Law continuing education seminar for other lawyers.
-I am an active member of the Common Interest Community Subcommittee of the Virginia State Bar’s Real Property Section.
+I am an active member of the Common Interest Community Subcommittee of the Virginia State Bar’s Real Property Section. in September 2017, I made a presentation on professional ethics in lawyer blogging and social media in the Professional Development Conference for the Young Lawyer’s Conference of the Virginia State Bar.

 About this Blog: